BlueGummi/charmos/README.md

 - [ ] timer api abstraction

+- [ ] clean up all drivers. less bitfields, more #defines

 - [x] async blkdev io operations

 - [ ] lots of acpi things to do stuff